aeiou80/3303-Elevator-Control-System/README.md

 ## Team roles
 **Iteration 2**

-  Jake Cassady: Test Cases
+  Jake Cassady:

-  Cameron Davis: State Diagrams
+  Cameron Davis:

-  Andrew Foster: FloorSubSystem and Elevator State Machine Implementation
+  Andrew Foster: Scheduler Algorithm

-  Eric Vincent: Scheduler State Machine, README
+  Eric Vincent: Multi-Machine communication

-  John Warde: UML Diagrams, Sequence Diagram, Test Cases
+  John Warde:

 ## Classes
+ FindAddress: A class purely to run in order to give the address of the machine that ran it.
  Elevator: The elevator object, receives info and travels to specified floors.

  ElevatorSubSystem: initializes the Elevator(s) and runs their start methods.